andrebergvind/andrebergvind/README.md

 # André Bergvind - Analytics Portfolio

-**Business & Strategy Analyst passionate about transforming data into actionable business insights**
+**Aspiring Data & Business Analyst focused on transforming data into actionable business insights**

 Business graduate and Google Data Analytics Certificate holder with experience in data cleaning, data transformation, and exploratory data analysis.
 Detail-oriented and analytical, with a strong interest in solving business challenges through structured thinking and data informed decision making.